bmestref/AWS-SAA-Projects/README.md

 2 - Next, provide a name for the budget below, and specify the recipients of the budget alarms in the 'Email recipients' box. <br/>

 3 - Finish the budget creation by clicking on 'Create budget' at the end of the pabe. <br/>

+4 - In case some extra charges have been added to your monthly bill and do cannot find where do they come from, do not panic!
+Within the Billing and Cost Management service, click on 'Cost explorer' in the menu on the left under 'Cost and Usage Analysis'.
+Here you will find some reports and analytics of your AWS services usage and track those which are potentially increasing your bill. <br/>